 Oh, the irony.

 Always do the rubbish stuff first

 No excuses!
-Face it, if you don’t want to do it at 9:20 after 2 skinny lattes and a bowl of Readybrek, chances are, you’re not going to fancy it at 5:15 when you’re contending with a storm force 9 screen headache and sloth worthy levels of productivity.
+Face it, if you don’t want to do it at 9:20 after 2 coffees and a bowl of Readybrek, chances are, you’re not going to fancy it at 5:15 when you’re contending with a storm-force-9 screen headache and sloth-worthy levels of productivity.

 Just like it’s always easier to critique the suggestions of others than it is to come up with a groundbreaking idea of your own, the same applies to your own work.
 It’s a helluva lot easier to edit and improve upon a terribly written sentence than it is to break the back of a judgmental blank white page.
 The best way to make gains in your work, especially when writing, is to get started and then draft, draft and draft again.

 This may sound like the sort of advice you’d hear on an episode of Supernanny, BUT setting small goals and subsequent rewards is such an effective way of powering through a bunch of tasks.
 It’s amazing what the promise of a cuppa and a chocolate digestive will do for one’s productivity.
 If you don’t set goals and time frames to work to, it’s all too easy to get sidetracked and find yourself 10 minutes deep into a blog post on fly-fishing (we’ve all been there).
 Plan to reply to 5 client emails and then reward yourself with a little trip to the biscuit tin/fruit-bowl.
 Willpower permitting, of course.

 It pays to break your day up into chunks.
 Have a last push leading up to your lunch by penning a mini POA for when you come back at 2pm armed with your sandwich and 3rd coffee.
 The pre-conceived plan will mean you can sit down and get straight back down to business, minus the usual post-lunch faff.